yargs/set-blocking/README.md

 You should be mindful of the side-effects caused by using `set-blocking`:

-* if your module sets blocking to `true`, it will effect other modules consuming your library.
+* If your module sets blocking to `true`, it will affect other modules consuming your library.
 In [yargs](https://github.com/yargs/yargs/blob/master/yargs.js#L653) we only call `setBlocking(true)` once we already know we are about to call `process.exit(code)`.
-* this patch will not apply to subprocesses spawned with `isTTY = true`, this is the [default `spawn()` behavior](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options).
+* This patch will not apply to subprocesses spawned with `isTTY = true`, this is the [default `spawn()` behavior](https://nodejs.org/api/child_process.html#child_process_child_process_spawn_command_args_options).

 ## License